jamasoftware-ps/Community-Reports/Test Center Reports/Test Details Grouped by Test Case/README.md

 ######  Test Plan Summary
 If the user selects the parameter 'Include Test Plan Summary' it outputs a summary of the Test Run statuses for the Test Plan.
 ######  Test Group Summary
-If the user selects the parameter 'Include Test Group Summary' it outputs a summary of the Test Run statuses for each Test Group and by test case.
+If the user selects the parameter 'Include Test Group Summary' it outputs a summary of the Test Run statuses for each Test Group's test cases.
 ######  Detailed Results
 Each test run result across all cycles grouped by matching test cases.